ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 The factory library code relies heavily on Generics.
 Two generic entities are defined:
 1. `TRecord` represents a model record class.
 It must be a class, implement `IDbRecord` and define an empty `new()`.  `TRecord` is used at the method level.
+2. `TEditRecord` represent a model edit class.
+It must be a class, implement `IEditRecord` and define an empty `new()`.  `TEditRecord` is used at the method level.
-2. `TDbContext` is the database context.
+3. `TDbContext` is the database context.
 It must inherit from the `DbContext` class.

 Class declarations look like this: